3 -- A brief history of operating systems

 Subroutine call instructions had not yet been invented.
 To call a subroutine took, in the typical case, 3 instructions.

 With machines like this, it was hard to imagine any kind of operating system.

-The decade of the 1950 saw a number of innovations in computer architecture.
-These included the invention of index registers and subroutine call instructions, both crucial to the development of modern ideas of programming.
-This was also the decade when the first compilers were developed, most notably, FORTRAN (it was always capitalized back then).
+This decade saw a number of innovations in computer architecture.
+These included index registers and subroutine call instructions, both crucial to the development of modern ideas of programming.
+This was also the decade when the first compilers were developed, most notably, Fortran.

 In the 1950's, magnetic tape drives became commonplace.
 Typical tape drives for computers stored data as a sequence of records.
 Each record was typically 80 characters (based on the record format of punched cards) or 120 characters (the number of characters per line on many early line printers), although the hardware did not limit the record format.

-Computers of the 1950's rapidly standardized on 6 bits per character, after the IBM 701 computer introduced this standard.
-The 701 also set the word-size to 36 bits, and many others used this size, while 48-bit words were also used on some computers.
+Computers of the 1950's rapidly standardized on 6 bits per character, after the IBM 701 computer introduced this standard (the most common word-size in this era was 36 bits, but 48-bit words were also used on some computers).
 The standard magnetic tape format that emerged in this era, also introduced by IBM, stored 7 data tracks on 1/2 inch wide tape.
 7-tracks were used so that 6 bits of data (one character) could be stored in parallel along with a parity bit.

 Data was typically stored at just 100 characters per inch (but higher density tapes came out, firs 200 characters per inch, and then 400), and tape reels typically held 1200 feet of tape.

 The tape drive could not read or write fractional records, and the drive hardware automatically computed (on output) or checked (on input) the parity of each character.
 The drive also computed or checked the checksum of the entire block, which was stored at the end of the block.